Admission Policies and Procedures

 Each program represents a unique course of study.
 Therefore, the application and interview process varies slightly depending on the program of application.
 Below lists application deadlines and interview processes.

-M.S. in Clinical Mental Health Counseling-While our Fall 2014 application deadline has passed, we are accepting applications for Spring 2015.
-The deadline for Spring 2015 is October 1, 2014 and the interview day will be on Friday, November 7, 2014.
-If space for the Fall 2014 cohort becomes available, we reserve the right to interview outstanding candidates who are a good fit for our program.
+M.S. in Clinical Mental Health Counseling-The deadline for Spring 2015 is October 1, 2014 and the interview day will be on Friday, November 7, 2014.

 Transfer and Waiver of Courses